CosmWasm/cw-template/README.md

 tests into the integration.rs and make the needed changes.
 This ensures the compiled wasm also behaves as desired in the real system.

+## Generating JSON Schema

+While the wasm calls (`init`, `handle`, `query`) accept JSON, this is not enough information to use it.
+We need to expose the schema for the expected messages to the clients.
+You can generate this schema by calling `cargo schema`, which will output 4 files in `./schema`, corresponding to the 3 message types the contract accepts, as well as the internal `State`.

 ## Preparing the wasm for production

 Before we upload it to a chain, we need to ensure the smallest output size possible,